Emergency aid is vital: food, clothing, and shelter are the basics of life that every child needs.

 Our first location

-While this program is not limitted to one area of the world, we are beginning in the country of Venezuela, where we are working with the incredible staff of the Research Department for Quality of Life of the University of Carabobo (one of the largest universities of Venezuela).
+While this program is not limited to one area of the world, we began in the country of Venezuela, where we are working with the incredible staff of the Research Department for Quality of Life of the University of Carabobo (one of the largest universities of Venezuela).
 Our colleagues on the ground in Venezuela have spent decades working with schools and children – with the vision to give her nation and its children a chance for a bright future.
 After years of diligence, they have worked out a program which gets real results.

 The program is organized, has proven successful, and has been officially recognized by the Ministry of Science, Technology, and Innovation for implementation across the nation of Venezuela.
 But the recent economic crisis has made further implementation difficult.
 All that is lacking is the funding needed to get the program to every child in every school in the country, and as you will see below, a little goes a very long way.